5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module04/README.md

 This run may take over a minute or so, so give it time.

 👉🏽 DISCUSS the results!
+    ListRunner demonstrates that it is very fast to add elements to a linked list, very slow to access, and vice versa for an array

 A powerful concept is that if your entire program uses List, you often only have one spot to change the class, and a simple change between ArrayList and LinkedList can make a big difference depending on what you are trying to do.